Gustave Rolin-Jaequemyns

-Gustave Henri Ange Hippolyte Rolin-Jaequemyns (31 January 1835 – 9 January 1902) was a Belgian lawyer, diplomat and Minister of the Interior (1878–1884) as a member of the Unitarian Liberal Party.
-Together with the Swiss jurist Gustave Moynier, he founded the Institut de Droit International and became its first Honorary President.
+Gustave Henri Ange Hippolyte Rolin-Jaequemyns (31 January 1835 – 9 January 1902) was a Belgian lawyer, diplomat, politician and Minister of the Interior (1878–1884) as a member of the Unitarian Liberal Party.

+He is the son of Hippolyte Rolin, the son in law of Edouard Jaequemyns, the brother of Albéric Rolin, the father of Edouard Rolin-Jaequemyns, and the uncle of Henri Rolin.Together with the Swiss jurist Gustave Moynier, he founded the Institut de Droit International and became its first Honorary President.

 Even though his personal convictions were deeply religious, he is considered anticlerical because of his staunch defence of the separation of church and state.
 Serving as an advisor to King Rama V of Thailand, he played a crucial role in the reformation of that country to modern western standards and was awarded the title Chow Phya Abhai Raja, the highest distinction ever granted to a foreigner.

 Rolin-Jaequemyns' reputation as an expert on international law was widely recognized.
 He played an important role in codifying the laws of war.
 He became a member of several national academies, for example 1870 in Montreal, 1872 in Madrid, in 1874 in Belgium and 1881 in Constantinople.
 In 1877, the University of Edinburgh granted him the title of Doctor Honoris Causa, and later he received the same distinction from the universities of Cambridge, Oxford and Brussels.
 In 1889 King Leopold II of Belgium appointed him member of the High Council for the independent state of the Congo Free State.

 Childhood and Youth

 Gustave Rolin-Jaequemyns was the eldest of 15 children in the marriage between Hippolyte Rolin and Angélique Hellebaut.
 His father had graduated with distinction from the University of Leuven (French: Louvain), after which he was sworn in as solicitor and travelled to Berlin where he followed classes by von Savigny and Hegel.
 In 1830, at the start of the Belgian Revolution, he travelled to Courtrai and was elected into the National Assembly.
 Later (1848), he was elected into the Belgian Chamber of People's Representatives and held the office of Minister of Public Works.

 Rolin excelled in the Gymnasium of Ghent and his musical skills quickly became apparent.
 At age 16 he travelled to the United Kingdom and thence to Paris, where he received a first prize at the Lycée Charlemagne.
 He then returned home and studied law at the University of Ghent.
 After graduating, he followed his father's example and went to Berlin for further studies.
 In 1860, when he was 25 years old, he was offered the chair of modern political history, but declined to help his father in his law firm.

 In 1859, he married Emilie Jaequemyns and henceforth used the name "Rolin-Jaequemyns".
-Her father, an Orangist who favoured the unification of Belgium and the Netherlands, was indicted for his political views and Hippolyte defended him.
+Her father, an Orangist who favoured the unification of Belgium and The Netherlands, was indicted for his political views and Hippolyte defended him.
 Emilie was the daughter of a notable and wealthy family, and Gustave could focus on his studies of social and judicial matters.